Mihart-web/CARBONETTE/README.md

   Spitzer IRSA Enhanced Products Catalog

-### put the blue dot on "All sky search" Run Query - you will get full catalog with all objects names and RA/DEC.
+### IRS Enhanced Products - Select- put the blue dot on "All sky search" Run Query - you will get full catalog with all objects names and RA/DEC.

 Control tha API and if is online, open the interface by clikking on the fronted_index. html to open the site.